gravitational/teleport/rfd/0080-hardware-key-support.md

 Hardware key private keys can also be configured to require pin to be used in cryptographical operations.
 When combined with touch, requiring pin provides a level of authentication security similar to passwordless, as both user presence and a user secret are verified.

+#### Web Sessions

+Unlike WebAuthn, PIV does not have any native browser support.
+This means that the WebUI is incompatible with Hardware Key support.
+We could create custom browser extensions for some of the most commonly used browsers, but this induces too large of a development and maintenance cost to justify currently.

+Instead, web sessions will be treated as an exception from Hardware Key support.
+This exception will only apply to web sessions created through the auth http endpoint `POST /:version/users/:user/web/authenticate`.
+This is the endpoint used by the WebUI login flow.
+Web Session created through this endpoint can only be accessed by the Auth and Proxy services.
+This will result in similar security properties to hardware private keys since the user, or an attacker, has no way to extract web session secrets without direct access to the Proxy/Auth services or Auth storage.

+Web sessions created by user-authorized endpoints like the auth http endpoint `POST /:version/users/:user/web/sessions` will still be subject to hardware key restrictions to prevent abuse.

+##### Web Session Access

+Currently, the auth grpc endpoint `GetWebSession` can be used by a user to retrieve a specific web session, including secrets.
+This endpoint will be restricted to required `read` permissions for `KindWebSession`, similar to `GetWebSessions`.
+Users will still be able to retrieve non-secret web session info with the auth http endpoint `GET /:version/users/:user/web/sessions/:sid`.

+##### Web Session cookies

+Although we can guarantee that web session private key material is safely stored, web session cookies are easy to obtain from a user's browser.
+Web session cookies can only be used with the HTTP web API (`/webapi`), which provides a subset of functionality provided by the main Auth API to web sessions.
+Essentially, any functionality available in the WebUI is available through the `/webapi`.

+Since MFA will still be required for sessions and admin actions, this is an acceptable tradeoff.

 ### Server changes

 #### Private Key Policy